Craig Clevenger: The Contortionist's Handbook

 Clevenger's debut novel, The Contortionist's Handbook, was first published in 2002.
 It is the story of John Dolan Vincent, a prodigious forger who has been detained for a psychiatric interview following a near-fatal painkiller overdose.
 As the narrator bluffs his way through the interview in order to avoid being involuntarily institutionalized, he tells the reader his true story - the one he is not telling the psychiatrist - revealing both his past and the true nature of his circumstances.
 The Contortionist's Handbook has since been translated into five languages - German, Italian, Polish, Spanish and Brazilian Portuguese - as well as published in the United Kingdom by HarperCollins.
 Several other translations are forthcoming, including Russian and Japanese.
 Film rights for The Contortionist's Handbook were optioned in 2007 by Greenestreet Films.
 Miguel Sapochnik has been linked as director and Channing Tatum as star.

 Dermaphoria

 In 2005, MacAdam/Cage released Clevenger's second novel, Dermaphoria, the diary of an amnesiac LSD chemist who becomes addicted to a drug which synthesizes the feeling of human touch.
 Documentary film maker Ross Clarke will be making his narrative directorial debut with a film adaptation of the book adaptation.
 It has toured film festivals under the new name "Desiree" and now has a website.
-It has toured film festivals, and the director says news about its release will be released as soon as they are decided.
+The director says news about its release will be released as soon as they are decided.
 It was filmed in New Orleans and stars Joseph Morgan, Ron Perlman, Walton Goggins and Kate Walsh.
 Musician Bill Brown composed the score for the film.

 Mother Howl

-Craig Clevenger has announced on his Twitter that the novel "Mother Howl" is complete.
-It is due to be released by Datura Books (an imprint of Angry Robot Books) in 2023.